-The City of Detroit announced in late 2011 that four neighborhood library branches would be closing permanently as a result of budget cuts, just two years before it declared bankruptcy.
+The City of Detroit announced in late 2011 that four neighborhood library branches would be closing permanently as a result of budget cuts, just two years before it was forced into "bankruptcy."
 Two of them were historic and architecturally significant, so I decided to go hang out there a bit and get some photos while they still had the lights on.
 One was the Gabriel Richard Branch Library (which I wrote about in my previous post), and the other was the John Monteith Branch Library on the east side at 14100 Kercheval:

 Like the Gabriel Richard Branch, the Monteith Branch was scheduled to be abandoned in December, 2011, but much to my surprise there was a happier ending in store for this building—it reopened a month later, in January 2012.
 Apparently the community came together to oppose the closure, and the library reopened, albeit only on Mondays and Tuesdays.

 The Monteith Branch Library was dedicated in May of 1926 and was designed by the local architectural firm of Smith, Hinchman & Grylls.
 The building is of granite, and features many stone carvings and stained glass windows.
 I am not sure which exact architect, stone carver, or stained glass company executed the work on this building.
 There is little to be found online regarding the construction of this building, and surprisingly even my colleague Benjamin Gravel did not have more info.

 This carved stone element depicts a scholar hard at work studying a book with his glasses:

 Reverend Monteith was a contemporary of Fr.
 Richard—his Presbyterian counterpart, in effect.
 Both came to Michigan as religious missionaries and educators, and both went down in Detroit history as great men of the early years.